The Unjournal · Pivotal Questions Initiative

 5. Cell line technology: does gene editing change the picture?

 These cruxes are interconnected — media costs depend on cell density, bioreactor choice affects media efficiency, and TEA methodology choices cut across all of them.
-Together they feed into our focal question CM_01: What will CM cost per edible kg in 2036?
+Together they feed into The Unjournal's focal question CM_01: What will CM cost per edible kg in 2036?

 Explore the Evidence